vsekhar/hashmachine/README.md

 ```

 Proving multiple values reuses literals and intermediates, reducing the size of the proof.
 The proof for `b` alone had 3 literals and 7 operations, the proof for `j` alone had 2 literals and 5 operations, totalling 5 literals and 12 operations.
 The combined proof, however, only had 3 literals and 9 operations.
 Combined proof length grows approximately `O(logn)` in the number of values being proven (i.e. the number of inputs).

+## Compatibility

+**Hashmachine is currently pre-alpha.
+The hashmachine format and semantics are not stable**

+When hashmachine reaches 1.0, the format will be considered stable.
+This means programs encoded in hashmachine are guaranteed to verify or fail to verify consistently over time.

 ## Caveats